globulus/easyflavor/README.md

 ```

 6. PROFIT!
 Whenever any annotated method of the ViewModel is invoked, EasyFlavor will **inject the flavor-specific ViewModel code before or after the common one**.

+### Multi-module support

+EasyFlavor supports hierarchical modules, meaning that it can [generate the final code based on multiple layers of modules](https://github.com/globulus/mmap), from top-level libraries all the way down to the app itself.

+Because of this, it's **necessary to do the following**:

+1. Annotate one class (just one, any one) in your *topmost* module with *@Source*.
+2. Annoate one class (again, just one) in your *bottommost* module(s) with *@Sink*.

+That's it!
+These annotations will tell the processor how's your architecture oriented and allow it to generate all of its files so that no conflicts arise.

 ### Notes